-(1) The officials and other servants shall have a task to assist the President of the Court, the judges and the Registrar.
-They shall be responsible to the Registrar, under the authority of the President of the Court.
+(1) The officials and other servants shall have a task to assist the President of the Court of Appeal, the President of the Court of First Instance, the judges and the Registrar.
+They shall be responsible to the Registrar, under the authority of the President of the Court of Appeal and the President of the Court of First Instance.